[?] Subscribe To This Site

 Click here for gentle, educational, toddler activities for 1 year olds .

-The following are suggestions of activities you can do with your child to develop gross motor skills.
+Interact with child using the activities listed below to help develop gross motor skills.
 They are aimed at 3-5 year olds, but since this is a wide range, you should adapt them according to your child's proficiency.

-1. Play with a large ball.
-Encourage your child to kick the ball, using one foot and then the other.
-Then throw and catch it too.
+1. Using a large ball, play games to encourage your child to kick the ball, using one foot at a time.
+You could also throw and catch it to each other.

 Subscribe today ...